zafartm/uppalz.com/mvnd.md

 ### `-e MAVEN_CONFIG=/maven/.m2`
 This is required when `-u 1000:1000` option is used.
 Otherwise skip it.
 ### `maven:3-openjdk-8`
-Docker container image name and version. `maven` is the image name, `3-openjdk-8`is the version.
+Docker container image that is being run. `maven` is the image name, `3-openjdk-8`is the version.
 See [maven page at docker hub](https://hub.docker.com/_/maven) for all available versions.
 ### `mvn`
-This is actual command to start maven.
+This is the actual command to start maven.
 Remaining options are argumnets for this command.
 ### `-Duser.home=/maven`
 This is required when `-u 1000:1000` option is used.
 Skip otherwise.
 ### `$@`